Due to the ongoing spread of Covid-19, please abstain from climbing outside.

 At UKC we are all climbers and we understand the strong urge to be outdoors as the weather is finally improving, but we feel this is no longer socially acceptable.
 You can read our statement here.

 We have suspended the UKC Logbooks Top Ascents and Conditions pages and we will no longer accept ascents dated from 23rd March onwards.
 You can still upload your historic ascents.

 Crux on Polaris - Davey H © clipskipper

 Blackers Hole contains some of the greatest challenges available to climbers along Britain's south coast, and for most, the view of the Great Cave's twenty five metre roof comes as a shock to the system on first acquaintance.
 This vast cavern provides the setting for cutting edge routes such as Infinite Gravity and Endeavour.
 Further east the cave gives way to slightly less-steep territory on its left-hand side, but the base changes from boulders to sea, making access difficult and the climbs even more adventurous.
 It is here that a number of long and difficult trad adventures wend their way, with the likes of Polaris and The Aquatic Ape being amongst Swanage's most serious undertakings.
 However, there is more on offer here, in the shape of roof-based sport routes in the quarry, and some secluded (though accessible) trad routes on the shorter walls to the east of the Great Cave.

-The quickest approach is from the Durlston Country Park parking.
-Walk down past the lighthouse and turn right (looking out) along the coast path, past the mile pylons and around a wide bay crossing over two stone walls.
-200m past the second stone wall locate a hidden descent ramp leading down to the left (looking out) side of the quarry.
+The shortest approach is from the Durlston car park (fee).
+Walk west past the lighthouse and turn right (looking out) on to the coast path.
+Pass the distinctive mile pylons and continue around a wide bay, crossing over two stone walls.
+200m past the second stone wall, locate a hidden descent ramp leading down to the left (looking out) side of the quarry.

 Moderator Updates to this page are checked by UKC volunteer Marti999